Improving home care pricing information

 Improving home care pricing transparency

-Improving home care pricing comparability
+Improving the transparency and comparability of home care pricing information

 The Schedule provides information on the common services and costs under a home care package, to better support people to understand and compare home care pricing information.